| IMPORTANT WARNING

 What should I do IF I FORGET to take a dose?

-If your next scheduled dose is not due for 12 hours or longer, apply the missed dose as soon as you remember it.
-However, if your next dose is due in less than 12 hours, skip the missed dose and continue your regular dosing schedule.
-Do not apply a double dose to make up for a missed one.
+Apply the missed dose as soon as you remember.
+However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
+Do not apply a double dose to make up for a missed dose.

 What SIDE EFFECTS can this medicine cause?